kunhwiko/concepts/systems/Kubernetes/8-managed-services-and-tools.md

    c) GKE: K8s on GCP

 Container Management
-   a) examples: Azure Container Instance (ACI), AWS Fargate, Google Cloud Run
+   a) Examples: Azure Container Instance (ACI), AWS Fargate, Google Cloud Run
-   b) compatible and are used as part of AKS, EKS, GKE
+   b) Compatible and are used as part of AKS, EKS, GKE.
-   b) offer means to deploy containers without having to provision instances or install container runtimes
+   b) Offer means to deploy containers without having to provision instances or install container runtimes.
-   b) offer means to automatically find a machine to run containers for you
+   b) Offer means to automatically find a machine to run containers for you.

 Examples with ACI
-   a) utilizes the concept of provisioning virtual nodes, which are not backed by actual VMs
+   a) Utilizes the concept of provisioning virtual nodes, which are not backed by actual VMs.
-   b) virtual nodes do not rely on cluster autoscaler and so do not need to wait for number of VM nodes to scale up
+   b) Virtual nodes do not rely on cluster autoscaler and so do not need to wait for number of VM nodes to scale up.
-   b) deploys containers only when necessary in a quick fashion
+   b) Deploys containers only when necessary in a quick fashion.
 ```

 ### Security Tools